GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

+## 2024-05-30: NCI THREDDS data access links updated

+The NCI has released an upgrade to the THREDDS Data Service, and will [decommission the previous THREDDS server after 30th June 2024](https://opus.nci.org.au/display/NDP/THREDDS+Upgrade).

+To prepare for this change, all THREDDS data access links have been updated from `https://dapds00.nci.org.au/thredds/...` to the new `https://thredds.nci.org.au/thredds/...` address.

 ## 2024-05-24: Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022

 An issue has been identified that is causing widespread misclassification of clouds in DEA's Sentinel-2 `s2cloudless` cloud mask data generated since January 2022.